AS the name suggests, the Metamorphic Technique (MT) can bring about momentous change in people’s lives.

-Hélène trained as a practitioner after receiving a session of The Metamorphic Technique herself.
+Hélène trained as a practitioner after receiving a session of The Metamorphic Practice herself.

 She explained: “The Metamorphic Technique consists of a light touch on the sides of the feet, hands and head.
 It is very simple to learn and can be used at any time and anywhere, watching TV, by a campfire, even on the train!
 “Families have found the technique can calm and ease their lives.
 Children often love it and respond well, while parents feel empowered by offering it to them.”